 (Gibson Custom ES-175 pictured above - Get the latest prices and reviews at Sweetwater.com)

 The Gibson Memphis 1959 ES-175 brings the successful classic design for modern players to enjoy.
 Although widely used in Jazz as exemplified by Joe Pass and Howard Roberts, masters from other genres like Pat Metheny, Keith Richards and Steve Howie also preferred this instrument.
-Its florentine cutaway, P-90 pickups, gorgeous looks is more than enough reason for many to want to own this iconic hollow body guitar.
+Its florentine cutaway, classic single P-90 pickup configuration and gorgeous looks are more than enough reasons for many to want to own this iconic hollow body guitar.

 Epiphone Casino - Get the latest prices and reviews at Sweetwater.com